MystenLabs/sui/external-crates/move/documentation/book/src/method-syntax.md

 While these examples are cute for renaming the functions in the current module, the feature is perhaps more useful for declaring methods on types from other modules.
-For example, if we wanted to add a new utility to `Cup` we could do so with a `use fun` alias and still use method syntax
+For example, if we wanted to add a new utility to `Cup`, we could do so with a `use fun` alias and still use method syntax

 ```move
 module b::example {